CKay the Second

 CKay the Second is the fourth extended play by Nigerian singer-songwriter CKay.
-It was released on 13 June 2025 by Boyfriend Music (released as CKay Holdings LLC), and distributed by AWAL.
+It was released on 13 June 2025 by Boyfriend Music (as CKay Holdings LLC), and distributed by AWAL.
 The EP features guest appearances from Sabrina Claudio, and Bella Shmurda.
 It was produced primarily by BMH, with production from Northboi, and Niphkeys.

 Background

 On 18 April 2025, CKay officially exits Warner Music Africa, following the end of his record deal.

 On 31 May 2025, he signed a new partnership deal with AWAL, and announced his forthcoming extended play CKay the Second.

 Critical reception

-In a review for Album Talks, Michelle Ejiro noted that "As a sequel, it doesn’t quite capture the energy of CKay the First, which featured livelier, more rhythmic, and bolder moments.
+In a review for Album Talks, Michelle Ejiro noted that "As a sequel, it doesn't quite capture the energy of CKay the First, which featured livelier, more rhythmic, and bolder moments.
 This is quieter, more inward, and shaped by a softer emotional lens.
 It leaves a quiet gap and raises a simple question: if this is the sequel, what story is it continuing?
 Because if it’s meant to pick up where things left off, it feels far removed from where the story began."